Preconditioned proximal point methods and notions of partial subregularity: Introduction

 There are further properties in the literature, related to our work. \term{Strong metric subregularity} is a strengthening of metric subregularity.
 Its many properties are studied in \cite{cibulka2018strong}, along with introducing $q$-exponent versions.
 Particularly worth noting is that strong metric subregularity is invariant with respect to perturbations by smooth functions, while metric subregularity is not.
-Of further relevance to our focus on monotonicity is the following: According to \cite{aragon2008characterization,artacho2013metric}, for convex subdifferentials $\subdiff f$, strong metric subregularity amounts to strong (local) convexity of $f$ at a fixed point $(\realoptu, \realoptw) \in \graph \subdiff f$, that is
+Minding our focus on monotonicity, of particular relevance is that for convex functions $f$, strong metric subregularity of the subdifferential amounts to local strong convexity.
+Indeed, according to \cite{aragon2008characterization,artacho2013metric}, the (convex) subdifferential $\subdiff f$ is \emph{strongly} metrically subregular at $\realoptu$ for $\realoptw \in \subdiff f(\realoptu)$ if and only if there exists $\gamma>0$ and a neighbourhood $\mathcal{U} \ni \realoptu$ such that